microbolt-guide/website/pages/index.en-US.md

 This is NOT a community project. `doitwithnotepad` retain the final say in disputes or arguments within the community.

-Find help and other MicroBolt users on the following platforms:
+Find help and other Microbolt users on the following platforms:

 * [Github Issues](https://github.com/microbolt-guide/microbolt/issues)
 * Telegram group: [t.me/microbolt_official](https://t.me/microbolt_official)